Languages of Rwanda

+national language and spoken almost universally, English is the primary working and instructional language, widely used in government, education, and business.
+French, which served as the main administrative language during the colonial period, remains in limited use in diplomacy and cultural contexts.
+Swahili was adopted as an official language in 2017 to promote regional communication within the East African Community.

+Overview

-French had been the language of administration from the country's time under Belgian administration, between the First World War and independence in 1962.
+French had been the language of administration from the country's time under Belgian administration, between the World War I and independence in 1962.
 Since the 1994 genocide, the complications of relations with successive French governments and the return of numerous Tutsi refugees from anglophone Uganda meant an increase in the use of English by a higher proportion of the population and administration.

 In 2008, the government changed the medium of education from French to English.
-By 2018 the Rwandan government had introduced French as a foreign language class at the primary school level, and French was still widely used by members of the upper classes.
+At the same time, English increasingly became the working language of government and administration, further reducing the role of French in official domains.
+By 2018 the Rwandan government had reintroduced French as a foreign language class at the primary school level, and French was still widely used by members of the upper classes.
 A Rwandan historian, Antoine Mugesera, stated that French is still used among the educated, but Kinyarwanda is used for matters relating to simple topics and messages.

-English is now considered as the primary language among other foreign languages.
+English is now Rwanda’s primary working and business language.
+It is the main language used in government administration, education, and commerce, and serves as the statutory medium of instruction across all levels of education.
+While Kinyarwanda remains the national language and the principal medium of everyday communication, English is the dominant language in formal, academic, professional, and business contexts.

 Swahili is used by some people, in commerce, and is taught as a subject in schools.

-French was spoken by a bit under 6% of the population according to the 2012 census and the Organisation internationale de la Francophonie.

-English was reported to be spoken by 15% of the population in 2009, though the same report found the proportion of French-speakers to be 68%.

-Swahili is spoken by fewer than 1%.
+In 2017, the Rwandan National Assembly adopted a law making Swahili the fourth official language of Rwanda.

+Inhabitants of Rwanda's Nkombo Island speak Mashi.

+Mashi is the native language of the inhabitants of Nkombo Island on Lake Kivu.
+Its use on the island is a direct legacy of the region's historical affiliation with the Kingdom of Bushi.

+Mashi is a distinct Bantu language, separate from Kinyarwanda.
+This linguistic autonomy is established by several facts: